Gaucho-Racing/Firmware/README.md

 # GR Firmware

-DO NOT DELETE ANY LICENSE INFORMATION ON ANY COPIED FILE OR LINE OF CODE
+**_DO NOT DELETE ANY LICENSE INFORMATION ON ANY COPIED FILE OR LINE OF CODE_**

+# REPO RULES (follow if you want your builds to work)
+- Add a folder for each board with Core and Application, with Src and Inc in both
+- Do not question naming conventions please
+- Each project needs it's own directory where the name of the directory is the name of the project/executable
+  - this is because I am lazy and wanted to hardcode stuff for `add_GR_project` (see `gr-lib.cmake`)

 ---